theborakompanioni/bitcoin-spring-boot-starter/readme.md

 ===

 Spring boot starter projects with convenient dependency descriptors for multiple Bitcoin related modules that you can include in your application.
-Strong focus on [JSR354](https://github.com/JavaMoney/jsr354-api) and representing, transporting, and performing comprehensive calculations with Bitcoin in financial applications and monetary computations.
+Strong focus on integration and regression testing your own application or module.
+Included are features for representing, transporting, and performing comprehensive calculations and tests with Bitcoin in financial applications and monetary computations.

-**Note: Most code is still experimental: do not use in production.**
+**Note**: Most code is still experimental - **do not use in production**.
-This project is a work in progress.
+This project is under active development.
 Pull requests and issues are welcome.

 ## Modules
 ### bitcoin-jsr354